 Laptop Mag kicked off its best PC games race a year ago now with our gaming reviews program, in which we test how games perform on PC.
-We've recently reviewed The Medium, Hitman 3 and World of Warcraft: Shadowlands.
+We've recently reviewed Twelve Minutes, Mass Effect Legendary Edition and The Medium.

 - Check out the best Xbox Series X games and best PS5 games available now

 - See the best VR-ready laptops and best gaming laptops

 Don't count out our Xbox Series X and PS5 coverage either, as we were able to review both consoles and the accompanying games when they launched.
-Speaking of which, here are the the first games we'll buy on next-gen consoles.
+If you're looking to get into streaming, check out our Elgato Stream Deck MK.2 review.

 We know that the best PC games out there ranks in the thousands, including games like Divinity: Original Sin 2, Doom and Minecraft, but we can't list all of them.
 So, these are the best PC games we're loving right now (this list isn't ranked from best to worst).

 What are the best PC games?

 Despite everything that’s going on right now, 2020 was a strong year for PC gaming.
 The game of the year contender that jumps right to mind is Doom Eternal.
 Doom Eternal is everything that fans of first-person shooters could want, boasting a fantastic single-player campaign that soars far above its predecessor.
 With an incredible world, phenomenal original soundtrack and necessary quality of life changes, Doom Eternal provided some of the most unadulterated fun we’ve had playing a video game in quite some time.